Niv-Raj/Niv-Raj/README.md

 🎓 Master's in Data Science, New Jersey Institute of Technology

-💼 Currently working as a Data Engineer at JerseySTEM
+💼 Currently working as a Data Engineer at First Command Financials

 💻 Former Data Engineer at TheMathCompany